Skip to content

 Calming Down Cards

 Use the cards to control your child’s emotions.
-When having a meltdown, wait until the kid will be at least a little bit eager to shift his attention to cards.
+When having a meltdown, please wait until the kid is at least slightly eager to shift his attention to cards.
 As long as the cards come to his notice, you have a chance to discuss everything and calm him down.
 By the way, in the article The development and function of anger in childhood and adolescence the author argues that exploring emotions within the family builds a better understanding.
 Keep it in mind.

 Colorful Pages

-Painting helps us to boost mood and increase happiness.
+Painting helps us to boost our mood and increase happiness.
 The same is true for children.
 Ask them to paint coloring pages.
-Tell your little one that he can contemplate his feelings while working with pencils.
-Then initiate a conversation about his anger and the reasons for it.
+Tell your little one he can contemplate his feelings while working with pencils.
+Then, initiate a conversation about his anger and the reasons for it.

 anger management activities for kids